 Orthogonal Scan System

 Conventional AFMs with tube scanners suffer from out-of-plane motion and axes crosstalk, resulting in image distortion, especially over large scan areas.
 FX200, like all Park AFMs, employs an advanced orthogonal scan system featuring a flexure-guided architecture: a 2D flexure scanner moves the sample in the XY plane, while a separate 1D flexure scanner independently controls the probe’s Z-axis motion.
-Equipped with low-noise optical sensors for XY feedback and an ultra-low-noise strain gauge sensor for Z control, this separated scanner system ensures highly orthogonal, linear scans with minimal out-of-plane motion and fast dynamic performance.
+This separated scanner system ensures highly orthogonal, linear scans with minimal out-of-plane motion and fast dynamic performance.
+Equipped with low-noise optical sensors for XY feedback and an ultra-low-noise strain gauge sensor for Z control, a closed-loop servo control system ensures precise and repeatable scanning across all axes.

 Park AFM Technology